michael105/slterm/README.md

 	* Switching codepages with Shortcuts (cp437,cp850,cp1252,..)
 	* Input translation of unicode / X Keysyms to the current codepage
    * Several performance and memory related modifications;
-     slterm is one of the fastest available terminal emulators for X
+     slterm might be the fastest available terminal emulators for X

+Current changes

+- split the "stable" master branch, and the branch devel.
+- Currently utf8 is abandoned.
+Previous versions should work.
+- configuration is changed (See below)

+Todo:

+- include a font

 ---